River Sins Every Mapmaker Should Know

 Rivers Do Not Flow Uphill

-This may seem like an obvious one, but you’d be surprised how easily this one can creep into your maps.
-It often occurs when you want to draw a river flowing through a mountain range.
+This may seem like an obvious one, but you’d be surprised how easily it can creep into fantasy maps, especially when drawing rivers near mountain ranges.

 Learn How to Draw Rivers on Your Maps